Sydney International Airport

 What lounges are at Sydney Airport’s international terminal?

 The airport lounge is a sanctuary to retreat to before a flight, whether you’re working or simply taking it easy.
 Lounges offer complimentary drinks, snacks, newspapers and magazines, and all airlines have their own set of guidelines for entry.
+Access often depends on your flight class or airline membership status, so talk to your Travel Expert before you head off to find out if you’re eligible.

-Emirates Airlines Lounge, near Gate 58, after Customs
+Emirates Airlines Lounge, near Gate 58

 The Emirates Airlines Lounge at Sydney Airport International Terminal (T1) offers complimentary access to Business Class, First Class or Emirates Skywards Gold or Platinum members.

-Singapore Airlines SilverKris Lounge, after Customs near Gate 59
+Singapore Airlines SilverKris Lounge, near Gate 59

 What hotels are near Sydney Airport?